Patrick Magee (Irish republican): After prison

 Magee was released from prison in 1999 under the terms of the Good Friday Agreement, having served 14 years.
 Originally he was sentenced to eight life sentences and a minimum tariff of 35 years.
 Jack Straw, then Home Secretary, attempted to block Magee's release by judicial review of the High Court of Justice in Northern Ireland, which decreed that the Northern Ireland Sentence Review Commission had "[not] acted in bad faith" and whose decision was "totally reasoned and carefully formulated".
 Mr Justice (later Lord Justice) Girvan added: "Whether one agrees with the final decision or not is irrelevant in this case ...
 History will be the ultimate judge."

 Magee continues to defend his role in the blast, but he has expressed remorse for the loss of innocent lives.
 One of the victims of the bombing was Sir Anthony Berry, whose daughter Jo publicly met Magee in November 2000 aiming to achieve reconciliation.
 They have met several dozen times since that date, giving rise to (false) rumours of romantic involvement.

 Harvey Thomas, a senior adviser to Thatcher who survived the bombing, saw fit to forgive Magee in 1998.
 Thomas since developed a friendship with Magee, including hosting him in his London home.
 Thomas cited his Christian faith for enabling to offer forgiveness.
-Norman Tebbit, whose wife was paralysed in the Brighton bombing, has asserted that he could forgive Magee only if he went to the police and provided them with the names of anyone else who was responsible for the bombing.
+Norman Tebbit, whose wife was paralysed in the Brighton bombing, said in 2009 that he could forgive Magee only if he went to the police and provided them with the names of anyone else who was responsible for the bombing.
 Tebbit argued that Magee giving up violence was insufficient, stating: "If Dr Shipman had announced he was not going to murder any more of his patients, I don't think we would have felt that was a case for going 'good old Shipman' and giving him a slap on the back and a special award from the BMA."